Arkansas Sales Tax and Use Tax

 If you are not sure if you have established nexus in Arkansas, you can usually get free help by contacting the Arkansas Department of Finanace and Administration.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Arkansas.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in Arkansas
+Special rules applying to Arkansas sales tax and use taxes

 - Shipping is taxable.